Paul Milstein

 Paul Milstein (May 12, 1922 – August 9, 2010) was an American real estate developer and philanthropist.

 Early life and education

-Milstein was born to a Jewish family in Manhattan and raised in the Bronx.
-In 1919, his father Morris Milstein, an immigrant from Russia and who started out as a floor scraper, founded the Circle Floor Company, Inc., a wood flooring company, and later, the Mastic Tile Company, a vinyl flooring company.
+Paul Milstein was born to a Jewish family in Manhattan and raised in the Bronx.
+In 1919, his father Morris Milstein, an immigrant from Zhytomyr, Ukraine (in what was then the Russian Empire), started out as a floor scraper, founded the Circle Floor Company, Inc., a wood flooring company, and later, the Mastic Tile Company, a vinyl flooring company.